Home

 Eastern Cape

-Cleaning up A team of workers cleans solar panels at a Mulilo solar farm 60km outside Prieska, which is connected to the national grid.
-The team also monitors the difference between the efficacy of the cleaned panels and other panels to determine when the rest of the panels should be cleaned.
+Cleaning up The Mulilo solar farm 60km outside Prieska is connected to the national grid.
+The company monitors the difference between the efficacy of the cleaned solar panels and other panels to determine when the rest of the panels should be cleaned.
 Photo: Paul Botes

 Homegrown Prieska Robbie Kasper, 62 is a contract worker currently working on the laying of pipes for a 4,600 low cost housing project in Prieska.
 He has lived in Prieska his whole life.
 Photo: Paul Botes